 Farber, the first Latina and third female president of the Tournament of Roses in its history, was appointed earlier this year and set out to host a celebration that reflects the community of Pasadena.
-Originally from Argentina, Farber toldearlier this year that this year’s theme for the parade is “The Power of Hope,” inspired by her own experiences as an immigrant.
+Originally from Argentina, Farber told NBC Los Angeles earlier this year that this year’s theme for the parade is “The Power of Hope,” inspired by her own experiences as an immigrant.
 “We came to this country because this country represented hope.
 Hope for freedom of religion, expression.
 Freedom to pursue your educational opportunities.
 Freedom to pursue your desired careers.
 Just freedom,” she said.

-Jersey-born boricua Hernandez, who competed in and won a season of Dancing with the Stars shortly after winning a couple of Olympic medals in Rio, shared at the “Like when I was a little kid and I’d watch the Olympics and hope to be there, I did the same with the Rose Bowl Parade, and now I have that opportunity as well.”that she had fantasized about playing a role in the Tournament of Roses.
+Jersey-born boricua Hernandez, who competed in and won a season of Dancing with the Stars shortly after winning a couple of Olympic medals in Rio, shared at the announcement ceremony that she had fantasized about playing a role in the Tournament of Roses.
+“Like when I was a little kid and I’d watch the Olympics and hope to be there, I did the same with the Rose Bowl Parade, and now I have that opportunity as well.”

-Moreno felt similarly,, “The Rose Parade is something I’ve been seeing all my life on television.
+Moreno felt similarly, telling the crowd, “The Rose Parade is something I’ve been seeing all my life on television.
 It’s a dream come true, and I can only tell you I am absolutely thrilled.”
 That’s high praise coming from an EGOT winner and a PBS American Master.